AdobeDocs/experience-manager-learn.en/help/sites/integrations/analytics/collect-data-analytics.md

     ```json
     page-2eee4f8914:
         @type: "wknd/components/page"
-        dc:description: "WKND is a collective of outdoors, music, crafts, adventure sports, and travel enthusiasts that want to share our experiences, connections, and expertise with the world."
+        dc:description: WKND is a collective of outdoors, music, crafts, adventure sports, and travel enthusiasts that want to share our experiences, connections, and expertise with the world.
         dc:title: "WKND Adventures and Travel"
         repo:modifyDate: "2020-08-31T21:02:21Z"
         repo:path: "/content/wknd/us/en.html"